Run a goal under budget

 /goal-status

-◎ Goal: refactor src/auth/* to use async/await... status: complete completed_by: evaluator tokens: 2,341,801 worker · 392,500 subagent (2,734,301 / 3,000,000) duration: 2h 14mCame in under budget, took just over two hours, 150 continuation turns.
+◎ Goal: refactor src/auth/* to use async/await... status: complete completed_by: evaluator budget: deep profile tokens: 2,341,801 worker · 392,500 subagent (2,734,301 / 100,000,000) duration: 2h 14mCame in under budget, took just over two hours, and stayed inside the deep run envelope.
 That’s a real autonomous run.

-What if the goal pauses with budget_limited?
+What if the goal reaches budget_limited?

 /goal-status